The Spine Virtual Challenges

 IMPORTANT: For ‘Race the Racers’ event you MUST use a Strava or Garmin account.

-In 2023 there is a separate virtual challenge giving you the opportunity to ‘Race the Racers’ in the 108 mile Challenger South race.
-Although you will be able to undertake this challenge from anywhere in the world, like athletes in the Challenger South, your challenge will start at 07.30 on Saturday January 14th and you need to finish by 19.30 on Monday 16th January.
-60 hours maximum.
+In January 2024 we are once again offering a separate virtual challenge giving you the opportunity to ‘Race the Racers’ in the 108 mile Montane Spine Challenger South race.
+Although you will be able to undertake this challenge from anywhere in the world, like athletes in the Challenger South, your challenge will start at 0800 on Saturday January 13th and you need to finish by 2000 on Monday 15th January.
+That’s just 60 hours.

 For the ‘Race the Racers’ virtual challenge you will need to provide evidence of the distance you have covered and the time taken through Strava or Garmin Connect account.
 There will be no trophies, just a great sense of satisfaction, the virtual challenge medal, buff and admiration of all who cheered you along the route!